Universal signs for hearing loss

 Since the Americans with Disabilities Act (ADA) was enacted in 1990, life has become a lot more accessible for everyone–especially for people who are deaf or hearing impaired.
 The signs of accessibility are everywhere, if you know what you’re looking for.

 Also referred to as the International Symbol for Deafness, this sign indicates there are services available for the deaf or hearing impaired.
 This is the ADA's preferred symbol to advertise the availability of communication access for the hearing impaired.
 Often, the International Symbol is used with text to indicate the type of hearing service provided.
 These assistive hearing services may include:

 This symbol is sometimes used instead of the International Symbol.
 It can be used to indicate there are a number of devices that can help individuals with hearing loss, including assistive listening devices.

 There are numerous technologies, some which even pair with hearing aids.
-These make it easier for an individual with hearing loss to hear in a particular environment or circumstance.
+These make it easier for a person with hearing loss to hear in a particular environment or circumstance.

 You’ll see this sign displayed wherever sign language interpreters are present.

 While some attractions offer this service routinely, it’s always a good idea to check the website or call well in advance of your visit to make sure this service will be provided.
 Many amusement parks, such as Disneyland and Disney World, require advance notice to request sign language interpretation services.
 If you’re attending a live event, such as the theater or a lecture, ask to be seated in the sign language audience section.

 Also, make sure to indicate what language you speak so that the appropriate interpreter can be assigned.